 According to FEMA (U.S. Federal Emergency Management Agency) disasters force up to 40% of small businesses to cease trading, permanently.
 Smaller companies comprised of 50 employees or less, face a great impact, compared to larger companies with multiple trading sites.
 Those areas facing existing tough economic trading conditions fare the worst, where the trading conditions were challenging to begin with.

-Many east coast businesses have still not reopened.
+Many businesses take an incredibly long time to reopened.
 Then there are the additional pressures from increased insurance costs, the decline in tourist numbers and damage to local infrastructure.
-Many business owners, faced with the additional costs of essentially restarting their business from scratch, have simply given up.
+Many business owners, faced with the additional costs of essentially restarting their business from scratch, simply give up.

-The SRA (U.S. Small Business Administration) calculate that of the estimated 60,000 to 100,000 small businesses that were negatively impacted by hurricane Sandy, 30 percent failed as a direct result of the storm.
+The SRA (U.S. Small Business Administration) calculate that of the estimated 60,000 to 100,000 small businesses that were negatively impacted by hurricanes 30 percent failed as a direct result of the storm.

 With the inherent risk from such events, how can you protect your business?
 The answer in one word is preparedness.
 The more prepared you are, the more likely your business is to survive.
 The Business Docs top ten essential preparedness tips will help you prepare for the unexpected: